 We are a family of five, and it feels like a chore sometimes to keep things organized in my pantry.
 I have come up with a few good ideas that don’t require having to get new cabinets!

-Remember to measure your cabinets before you purchase anything to help you get organized.
+- Measure your cabinets before you purchase anything

-Part of what I LOVE about organizing, is the challenge of finding great organizing resources and fit well, look nice AND are reasonably priced.
-Some items I am willing to spend more on because of how they function, but luckily many items are very reasonable.
+Part of what I LOVE about organizing, is the challenge of finding great organizing resources that fit well, look nice AND are reasonably priced.

 Below are great examples of ways you can expand your food storage space without having to buy new cabinets or expensive storage.